Information For Authors

 Headings:

-Primary, secondary and tertiary heading should be indicated by numbering or in outline fashion (I.e., I, II, A, B, l, ii, etc.).
-Such outlining/numbering is for editorial purpose only and will not appear in print.
+Primary, secondary, and tertiary headings should be indicated using a numbering or outline format (e.g., I, II, A, B, i, ii).
+These markings are for editorial purposes only and will not appear in the final publication.

 Summary:

-Each manuscript should include at the end of the text, a non-technical summary statement of the main conclusions.
+Each manuscript should conclude with a non-technical summary highlighting the main findings.

 Exhibits:

-Lengthy mathematical proofs and extensively detailed mathematical tables should be placed in an appendix (or omitted entirely) and every effort should be made to explain the proofs.
-Equations should be placed on a separate line, centred and numbered consecutively at the right margin.
+Extensive mathematical proofs and detailed tables should be placed in an appendix (or omitted if unnecessary).
+Equations should be centred, placed on separate lines, and numbered consecutively at the right margin.

 Endnotes:

-Endnotes in the text must be cited consecutively.
-They should be doublespaced and appear on a separate page.
-Avoid numerous and lengthy endnotes.
+Endnotes must be cited in the text consecutively.
+They should be double-spaced and appear on a separate page.
+Excessive or lengthy endnotes should be avoided.

 References: